softwarestrategies/projectx-kotlin/README.md

-# ProjectX
+# ProjectX-Kotlin

 ## About

 This project is both for learning/practicing new tech and acting as a template for (potential) future projects.
-It is a perpetual work-in-progress and not a know-all end-all.
+It is a perpetual work-in-progress (sometimes sorta/kinda broken) and not a know-all end-all.

 **Technologies used:**